coderefinery/train-the-trainer/_episodes/01-intro.md

 ![post-workshop survey results](https://coderefinery.org/assets/img/heatmap_yesno.png)

-- Overall quality of research software has improved: more reusable, modular, reproducible and documentated.
+- Overall quality of research software has improved: more reusable, modular, reproducible and documented.
 - Collaboration on research software development has become easier
 - Past participants share their new knowledge with colleagues
 - Usage of several tools is improved, and new tools are adopted